hdShang/arxiv-daily/docs/cs-RO/2025-06-11/papers/250610106v1-one-for-all-llm-based-heterogeneous-mission-planning-in-precision-ag.md

 ---
 layout: default
-title: One For All: LLM-based Heterogeneous Mission Planning in Precision Agriculture
+title: "One For All: LLM-based Heterogeneous Mission Planning in Precision Agriculture"
 ---

 # One For All: LLM-based Heterogeneous Mission Planning in Precision Agriculture